Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 What follows has been compiled with the help of a personal story written by Gunner P. Andersen, found in "Tilbakeblikk" - he had previously served as able seaman on the torpedoed Norness (follow the link for more of his story).

 Torvanger was in Brooklyn in the spring of 1942 (as already mentioned above, she had arrived New York from the U.K. on May 8), loading 8000 tons of war materials, including tanks, ammunition, gliders in crates on deck and several thousand cases of beer for Alexandria, Egypt.
 She was to head out alone to Cape Town for bunkers, then on to Alexandria.
 According to Page 3 of the archive documents, she left New York on May 31.
-On her first day out, 2 Chinese men who said they had been on a torpedoed Norwegian ship were picked up from a lifeboat.
-Since Torvanger was still fairly close to land, the captain decided to head for the nearest port with the 2 passsengers, but en route they met an American fishing boat which took the shipwrecked men on board, and Torvanger continued on her journey.
-A couple of days later, another 2 lifeboats holding 40 men from a torpedoed British ship were encountered*.
-Captain Danielsen now chose to head for Halifax with this British crew - going back to the archive document, we learn that she arrived there on June 4.
-While there, it was decided she was to join a convoy as far as the middle of the Atlantic, then leave the convoy and head for Cape Town alone.
-They departed Halifax on June 14-1942 in Convoy HX 194 and left the convoy as planned on the 19th ("Nortraships flåte" says 29th).
-She had been scheduled for Convoy HX 193, which had left Halifax on June 7, but cancelled.
+On her first day out, 2 Chinese men who said they had been on a torpedoed Norwegian ship were picked up from a lifeboat*.
+Since Torvanger was still fairly close to land, the captain decided to head for the nearest port with the 2 passsengers, but en route they met an American fishing boat which took the shipwrecked men on board, while Torvanger continued her voyage.
+A couple of days later, another 2 lifeboats holding 40 men from a torpedoed British ship were encountered.
+Captain Danielsen now chose to take this British crew to Halifax - from the archive document, we learn that she arrived on June 4.

 A very young messboy, who had never been to sea before, kept coming up to the gunnery platform asking all kinds of questions about the guns, ammunition etc. His dream was to become a gunner and he jotted down all the answers to his questions in a diary he carried around with him.
 On the 23rd he had his usual chat with Gunner Andersen, and had just left to fetch some lunch from the galley for those who were on watch when Torvanger was hit amidships, starboard side by a torpedo from U-84 (Uphoff - 39 40N 41 30W).
 The young boy was never seen again.
 The explosion was so powerful that Torvanger's new funnel went sky high and was blown to pieces.
 The middle of the ship was engulfed in flames, but the gunner could see the ship breaking in two, and managed to get himself beneath the gun platform to keep from being hit by the debris flying around.
 He says she was then hit by a second torpedo in No. 4 hatch and started to sink.
 He climbed back up the ladder to the gun platform which was then at water level, and attempted to swim away, but the suction of the sinking ship pulled him under, though he surfaced again and clung to whatever debris he could find floating around.
 After a while, he saw other survivors among the debris, and they managed to hang on to the crates that had held the gliders, then spotted the 2nd mate and the cook rowing towards them in a lifeboat.
 Some were pulled into the boat while others remained hanging on to the crates.
 4 had died (3 in the engine room), 33 survived.

-There's no mess boy included in the casualty list, so I'm wondering whether Gunner Andersen is, in fact, referring to the 24 year old Canadian oiler Vernon Rasmussen (see link further down on this page) who, according to a journal excerpt had just been sent from the mess room to fetch more food for the engine room crew when the torpedo struck and was believed to have been killed on the after deck.
+There's no mess boy included in the casualty list, so I'm wondering whether Gunner Andersen is, in fact, referring to the 24 year old Canadian oiler Vernon Rasmussen (see link further down on this page) who according to a journal excerpt had just been sent from the mess room to fetch more food for the engine room crew when the torpedo struck and was believed to have been killed on the after deck.

 The U-boat came up and after the usual questions about cargo, destination etc. had been asked, the commander offered to take the injured on board for medical treatment.
 This offer was not accepted, but the canned bread, rum, cigarettes and salt water soap were.
-A 2nd boat (another source says there were 3 boats) was found drifting among the debris.
+A 2nd lifeboat (another source says there were 3 boats) was found drifting among the debris.
 It had been damaged when the large crates had slid off the ship, but they dragged it up on a raft and repaired it the best they could, with the captain commanding one boat, the 2nd mate the other.
 The captain's boat was still leaking so they had to bail it constantly.
 According to the gunner the captain and 2nd mate couldn't quite agree on whether to row all night and sleep during the day, or vice versa, so on June 25 they parted company.
 The captain estimated they were about 600 n. miles from the Azores so they had quite a ways to go, but the weather was good, apart from an annoying wind against them at first.
 The crackers they had in the boat were full of worms, and they only had 25 liters of water which was rationed between them with a teaspoon per person every 8 hours.
 A large swarm of fish gave them hopes for dinner, and they tried to catch some with the help of a nail hammered into an oar, but had no luck with this contraption.
 They tried the canned bread they had gotten from the U-boat, but weren't overly impressed with the taste of it (to put it politely).

-The other boat(s) made it to Fayal on Horta on July 5.
 Gunner Andersen subsequently joined Anna Knudsen.
 (He says he later met the 2nd mate from Torvanger in Gibraltar, who told him they had made it to the Azores, from there to Portugal and on to Gibraltar).

-Picture received from Rainer Kolbicz, who says it was taken by a war correspondent aboard U-84 when the survivors were questioned after the sinking, and comes from the book "U-Boote im Einsatz" (Herzog, Bodo -1970, Podzun Verlang, Dornheim).
+Picture received from Rainer Kolbicz, who says it was taken by a war correspondent aboard U-84 while the survivors were questioned after the sinking, and comes from the book "U-Boote im Einsatz" (Herzog, Bodo -1970, Podzun Verlang, Dornheim).

 Summary of Journal Excerpt & the 1st Mate's Report: